 The first step is to find areas of common ground.
 It turns out, there are more than people realize.

 That’s the focus of a major new initiative Stand Together launched this week: Common Ground.
-As part of our ongoing efforts to bridge divides and build respect for one another, the goal is to focus on the values we share with one another so that we can work together and help every person rise.
+As part of our broader efforts to bridge divides and unite people on areas of common ground, the goal is to focus on the values we share with one another so that we can work together and help every person rise.